Negative Emission Technology: STEP

 A Manhattan Project-level of commitment, or about 130,000 participants, is required to expand STEP to a degree that will mitigate climate change.
 An initial $20 million is needed before the technology will likely become self-funding, assuming the value of its carbon byproducts is fully exploited.

-I need help getting the attention of cities, states, and countries with populations who care about responding to abrupt climate change, so that STEP can receive its 130k participants.
-One proposal I have to accomplish this task is to contact the official body who established the Paris Agreement and persuaded over 100 countries to sign it.
+One possible way to expedite the process of scaling STEP up is to contact the official body who established the Paris Agreement and persuaded over 100 countries to sign it.
 If you have any other suggestions of the most responsive groups to get a hold of, please contact me via my email attached below.
-Also, please view and share my full report of STEP, along with the evidence accompanying it.

 Contact info: firstname.lastname@example.org